-Each segment has a \$20.00 price range.
+Every segment has a \$10.00 price range.
 Customers prefer products-the ideal-towards the bottom of the range.
+Price ranges in all segments drop \$0.50 per year.
 Segment price expectations correlate with the segment's position on the Perceptual Map.
-High Tech customers are willing to pay higher prices than Low Tech customers.
+Segments that demand higher performance and smaller sizes are willing to pay higher prices.